-Fast-rising favorites like Everly, Emilia, and Emery contribute to some of that popularity.
+Fast-rising favorites like Everly, Elisa, and Ellison contribute to some of that popularity.

 That brings up one more challenge: many possible spellings and similar-sounding names can make it tough to pin down the exact popularity of a name like Emery or Emmeline.